best intermediate climbing shoes

 41pHWYPvC6L.
 AC 1

-• Great for gym climbing
+• Great for gym climbing, beginner climbing

 • Comfortable yet aggressive